 NPAC SMS sends the M-SET for the updated attributes on the subscription version object(s) to the non-EDR Local SMS who are accepting downloads for the NPA-NXX.

 At the same time, the NPAC SMS sends the M-SET for the updated attributes on the number pool block object to the EDR Local SMS.
+For the XML interface, PBMD – NpbModifyDownload.

 Non-EDR Local SMS responds to the M-SET.

 EDR Local SMS responds to the M-SET.
+For the XML interface, DNLR – DownloadReply.

 As soon as 1 successful response is received to either M-SET, the status of the subscriptionVersionNPAC and numberPoolBlockNPAC object goes to ‘active’.